Aston Shakespeare F.C.

 Aston Shakespeare Football Club was an English football club from Aston, then in Warwickshire, England.

 History

 1889 map showing the locations of four of the football clubs in Aston: Excelsior's Fentham Road (left), Aston Unity's Trinity Road (top middle), Birmingham C&FC's Aston Lower Grounds (top right), Aston Shakespeare's Aston Cross (bottom right).

-The club seems to have taken its name from the Shakespeare Inn in nearby Park Lane.
-The club's original playing fields near Aston Cross were built by Edwin Samson Moore, who had set up the Midland Vinegar Company in 1874, and later bought the rights to HP Sauce.
+The club seems to have taken its name from the Shakespeare Inn in nearby Park Lane; the name was sometimes rendered as Aston Shakspeare.
 Shakespeare's first recorded match is a 2–1 defeat at Aston Victoria in 1879.
+The Garvey family was prominent in the club; Fred Garvey was secretary of the associated cricket club, Thomas and William both played for the club from its origin, and Bat Garvey played for the club as a 14 year old in 1879, and again in the 1880s.

+There were rumours that the club had broken up in 1883, but it had been an early victim of identity theft, as the break-up reports related to "some of those boys that play on some waste ground near Aston Park [who] call themselves the Shakespeare".
 The Astonians first entered the Birmingham Senior Cup in 1884–85, beating Asbury 7–1 at home in the first round, but losing 9–1, again at home, to Walsall Town in the second.